Netflix is shooting a live-action “Scooby-Doo” TV series in Atlanta.

 Netflix first confirmed the series last year on social media, dubbing it a “modern reimagining” that focuses on the gang’s origin story.

-Atlanta has been home to dozens of sequels and reboots over the past 18 years, ranging from “Dumb & Dumber” and “Anchorman” to “Dynasty” and “MacGyver” to upcoming films “Scream 7″ and “Scary Movie 6.”
+Atlanta has been home to dozens of sequels and reboots over the past 18 years, ranging from “Dumb & Dumber” and “Anchorman,” to “Dynasty” and “MacGyver,” to recent releases such as “Scream 7″ and “Scary Movie 6.”

-Production of a new “Superman” film is also set to begin this spring out of Trilith Studios in Fayetteville.
+Production of a new “Superman” film is also happening at Trilith Studios in Fayetteville.

 About the Author